Employer First Aid Requirements for Businesses | Checkatrade

 Edit your profile, view callback requests and ask for feedback from customers.

-What are employer first aid requirements?
+What are employer first aid requirements for businesses?

-You may already be aware just how dangerous working in the trade sector can be and this is especially true when employees are operating large and heavy machinery.
-Keeping your employees safe is extremely important but accidents can still happen, even if health and safety procedures are in place.
-That’s why employer first aid requirements…
+You may already be aware of just how dangerous working in the trade sector can be.
+This is especially true when employees are operating large and heavy machinery.

-You may already be aware just how dangerous working in the trade sector can be and this is especially true when employees are operating large and heavy machinery.
 Keeping your employees safe is extremely important but accidents can still happen, even if health and safety procedures are in place.
 That’s why employer first aid requirements need to be carefully followed.

 Why employer first aid requirements are so important

-cpr first aid requirementsAs a responsible employer, your priority should be your workers and their safety whilst doing their jobs.
 In fact, if there’s an accident or injury at your workplace you’ll need to act quickly.
 Applying appropriate first aid can save a life and stop any injuries from getting worse.

 Below is a summary of why employer first aid requirements are so important:

-• Accidents and mistakes can be dangerous and have life threatening effects on your employees.
+• Accidents and mistakes can be dangerous and have life-threatening effects on your employees

-• Any serious injuries can not only threaten your employees but may also affect the running of your company.
+• Any serious injuries can not only threaten your employees but may also affect the running of your company

-• Having a first aid kit can quickly help to treat many types of injury and prevent them from escalating.
+• Having a first aid kit can quickly help to treat many types of injury and prevent them from escalating

-• Having first aiders at work can also help to deal with serious injuries and potentially save a life.
+• Having first aiders at work can also help to deal with serious injuries and potentially save a life

 In order to make sure that your employees have access to immediate care, there are a range of different employer legal requirements for first aid.
 These apply to businesses of any size, even if you only have one employee.
-So, what do you need to do as an employer?

-Well, the Health and Safety (First Aid) Regulations of 1981 mean employers must provide the right facilities, equipment, and personnel to give employees immediate treatment after falling ill or becoming injured.
+As part of this legislation, employers must provide the right facilities, equipment, and personnel to give employees immediate treatment after falling ill or becoming injured.

 In order to know exactly what needs to be in place, you’ll need to have an assessment carried out.
-This will help you to know if first aid boxes, first aiders and a first aid room are necessary, as well as how many of each you need.

 When does an employer need to provide a first-aid box?

 First aid boxes are an affordable way of providing supplies to help treat your employees in case of accident or injury.
 But when does an employer need to provide a first aid box?
-You may be surprised to know that all employers need to provide a first aid box, even in small companies.

 As we mentioned above, a risk assessment needs to be completed to decide what the appropriate number of first aid boxes is.
 However, generally, if you have less than 25 employees, you’ll likely only need to provide one small kit.
-Your kit should contain things like plasters, dressings, gloves, scissors, foil blanket, micro tape and bandages.

 What are the minimum requirements for first aid kits in the workplace?